 Below is a video summarizing how to perform a remote online notarization.

-Additional RON Information
+Additional RON information

 You can also see our NNA Knowledge Center Remote Online Notary resources for information on becoming a RON and performing remote online notarizations in various states.

-David Thun is an Associate Editor at the National Notary Association.
+David Thun is the Editorial Manager at the National Notary Association.